Ritchie Bros. Auctioneers Incorporated (RBA) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price point forecasted by analysts for Ritchie Bros.
-Auctioneers Incorporated (RBA) is $66.21, which is $13.28 above the current market price.
-The public float for RBA is 110.78M, and currently, short sellers hold a 7.85% ratio of that float.
-The average trading volume of RBA on March 21, 2023 was 2.58M shares.
+The average price predicted by analysts for RBA is $66.81, which is $11.86 above the current price.
+The public float for RBA is 110.78M and currently, short sellers hold a 7.85% ratio of that float.
+The average trading volume of RBA on March 24, 2023 was 3.04M shares.

 RBA’s Market Performance

-RBA stock saw a decrease of -3.08% in the past week, with a monthly decline of -15.75% and a quarterly a decrease of -4.61%.
-The volatility ratio for the week is 3.36%, and the volatility levels for the last 30 days are 3.31% for Ritchie Bros.
-Auctioneers Incorporated (RBA).
-The simple moving average for the last 20 days is -9.83% for RBA stock, with a simple moving average of -14.94% for the last 200 days.
+The stock of Ritchie Bros.
+Auctioneers Incorporated (RBA) has seen a 3.25% increase in the past week, with a -9.50% drop in the past month, and a 1.86% gain in the past quarter.
+The volatility ratio for the week is 2.75%, and the volatility levels for the past 30 days are at 3.36% for RBA.
+The simple moving average for the last 20 days is -3.60% for RBA stock, with a simple moving average of -10.68% for the last 200 days.

 Analysts’ Opinion of RBA